yyc-git/3DProgramPattern/packages/多线程模式/draft.md

 after

 do heave compute in cpu:
-    for 100M to compute sum
+    for 100M to compute average to update position

 5.open more workers by pipeline + json when load